AlkanetSmorgas/ChasedAroundTheWorldTheGame/README.md

 A small casual turn based game where you play as a thief collecting money bags or the police gathering clues to locate the thief.
 At the same time, you can sharpen up your geography skills, learn where countries and it´s neighbors are located.

+# Features
+* Short session game (15-25 minutes) For when you just want to pastime.
+* 22 country cards, all presenting something famous for that country.
+* Up to 140 countries to travel between.
+* Improve your geography skills.
+* Play as a thief or the police.
+Human, cat or dog.

 # Factsheet

 ## Developer